 In the event the student does not contact their preceptor prior to the beginning of clinic, unless unable to as described above, the absence will be deemed an unexcused absence and will affect their clinic grade as stated in the syllabi, as well as negatively affect Generic Abilities in the Student Evaluation and Recommendation (SER).
-In the event of any other conflict (e.g., weddings, funerals) any changes must be discussed in advance and in person with the preceptor (and followed up with a confirmatory email).
-All absences must be documented in order to be excused.
+In the event of any other conflict (e.g., weddings, funerals) any changes must be discussed in advance and in person with the preceptor (and followed up with a confirmatory email) and the Director of Clinical Education should be copied on the email.
+All absences must be documented to be excused.
 Upon approval, the student and the preceptor will arrange a time for the student to make-up the missed clinic time.
 Any unexcused absences will affect the student's clinic grade as stated in the syllabi, as well as negatively affect Generic Abilities in the Student Evaluation and Recommendation (SER).